yasserebid/Bytology/README.md

 import the table all_data

-Change the username and passord from  DBConnection.php file
+Change the username and password of database from  DBConnection.php file

 To Run the script go to path first and run